This also works in reverse.

-So by investing in one share rather than 100 shares you are increasing the risk of your portfolio because you are reliant of the performance of just one company whereas with Portfolio Two, your investment outcome is based on the performance of 100 companies.
-Accordingly the return on the one-share portfolio could be radically different from the 100-share portfolio.
+So by investing in one company’s shares rather than the shares of 100 different companies, you are increasing the risk of your portfolio because you are reliant on the performance of just one company.
+Whereas with Portfolio Two, your investment outcome is based on the performance of 100 companies.
+Accordingly, the return on the one-share portfolio could be radically different from the 100-share portfolio.

-You could still have a lack of diversity with a portfolio of 100 shares.
-You could have 100 shares in one sector (for example, banks or transport) and therefore even though you have 100 shares, your diversity is still limited.
+You could still have a lack of diversity with 100 different companies.
+You could invest in 100 companies in one sector (for example, banks or transport) and therefore even though you have shares in 100 companies in your portfolio, your diversity is still limited.